megathuber/liftoff-assignments/P2-Project_Outline/README.md

 ### Technologies
 Java, Spring, Thymeleaf, Bootstrap, HTML, CSS, Less Annoying CRM
 ### What I'll Have to Learn
 I will have to learn how to build a project from the ground up.
-I am worried about the code that we were able to start with on persistent, I will need to do it myself.
+I am worried about the code that we were able to start with on persistent, I will need to do it myself on this project.
 I will also need to do much longer forms than we have done in the past with somewhat heavy calculations for all the parts and pieces of the loan worksheets.
 I am also very excited to learn how to tie all of this back into my CRM system.
 ### Project Tracker
 Link to Trello board:
 https://trello.com/b/OgwyAYFn/liftoff-project